MARLEY-MC/marley/README.rst

 created automatically by either backend and is removed by running ``make clean``.

-If the build is successful, the ``marley`` executable will be located at ``build/bin/marley``.
+If the build is successful, then the ``marley`` executable will be located at ``build/bin/marley``.
 Running it without arguments

 ::